hav4ik/hav4ik.github.io/content/posts/learning-to-rank/index.md

 33. Ali Vardasbi, Harrie Oosterhuis, and Maarten de Rijke. ["When Inverse Propensity Scoring does not Work: Affine Corrections for Unbiased Learning to Rank."][affine_correction] In *Proceedings of the 29th ACM International Conference on Information and Knowledge Management* (CIKM), 2020.

+34. Harrie Oosterhuis, Maarten de Rijke. ["Policy-Aware Unbiased Learning to Rank for Top-k Rankings."][oosterhuis_selectionbias] In *Proceedings of the 43rd International ACM SIGIR Conference on Research and Development in Information Retrieval* (SIGIR), 2020.

+35. Yaron Fairstein, Elad Haramaty, Arnon Lazerson, Liane Lewin-Eytan. ["External Evaluation of Ranking Models under Extreme Position-Bias."][fairstein_selectionbias] In *Proceedings of the Fifteenth ACM International Conference on Web Search and Data Mining* (WSDM), 2022.

+36. Yunan Zhang, Le Yan, Zhen Qin, Honglei Zhuang, Jiaming Shen, Xuanhui Wang, Michael Bendersky, Marc Najork. ["Towards Disentangling Relevance and Bias in Unbiased Learning to Rank."][twotowerzhang] In *Proceedings of the 29th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining* (KDD), 2023.

+37. Yaroslav Ganin, Victor Lempitsky. ["Unsupervised Domain Adaptation by Backpropagation."][lempitsky2015unsupervised] In *Proceedings of the 32nd International Conference on Machine Learning* (ICML), 2015.

+38. Huifeng Guo, Jinkai Yu, Qing Liu, Ruiming Tang, Yuzhou Zhang. ["PAL: a position-bias aware learning framework for CTR prediction in live recommender systems."][paltwotowerultr] In *Proceedings of the 13th ACM Conference on Recommender Systems* (RecSys), 2019.

+39. Le Yan, Zhen Qin, Honglei Zhuang, Xuanhui Wang, Michael Bendersky, Marc Najork. ["Revisiting Two-tower Models for Unbiased Learning to Rank."][twotowerultrrevisit] In *Proceedings of the 45nd International ACM SIGIR Conference on Research and Development in Information Retrieval* (SIGIR), 2022.

+40. Rakesh Agrawal, Sreenivas Gollapudi, Alan Halverson, Samuel Ieong. ["Diversifying search results."][diversifying_search_results] In *Proceedings of the 2nd ACM International Conference on Web Search and Data Mining* (WSDM), 2009.

+41. Haolun Wu, Yansen Zhang, Chen Ma, Fuyuan Lyu, Bowei He, Bhaskar Mitra, and Xue Liu. ["Result Diversification in Search and
+Recommendation: A Survey."][diversifying_survey] Implementations: https://github.com/Forrest-Stone/Diversity, 2024.

+42. Tao Yang, Chen Luo, Hanqing Lu, Parth Gupta, Bing Yin, Qingyao Ai. ["Can clicks be both labels and features?
+Unbiased behavior feature collection and uncertainty-aware learning to rank."][can_clicks_be_features] In *Proceedings of the 45th International ACM SIGIR Conference on Research and Development in Information Retrieval* (SIGIR), 2022.

 [burges-ranknet]: https://www.microsoft.com/en-us/research/publication/learning-to-rank-using-gradient-descent/